 - If eligible, you will receive a loan application from the Ehrlich Student Loan coordinator.
 Once the full application package, including the formal bank application, is submitted, you will be notified of your approval within 7 to 10 business days.
 If you have not received confirmation within this time frame, please contact the Ehrlich Student Loan administrator.

 - You must reapply for the Ehrlich Student Loan each year you wish to receive it.

 - Each semester, you will receive an email from Ehrlich Student Loan facilitators requesting confirmation of enrollment, your graduation date, and any other changes in your address, financial circumstances, and academic plan.

 - You must begin to repay your Ehrlich Student Loan six months after graduation.
+Loan deferments of up to two years will only be considered for students enrolling in further full-time accredited graduate or licensing programs, or, in certain circumstances, for students who experience and show evidence of a prolonged period of unemployment post graduation.
+Repayment will begin three months after the end date of the deferment.
 You will have up to 10 years to complete principal and interest payments.
 Remember, any interest accrued while you were a student will have been paid off by the Ehrlich Student Loan fund through the Jewish Federation of Metropolitan Chicago.

 Please contact Rachel White at 312-357-4995 with any questions.